Maurice Hankey, 1st Baron Hankey: Career in government

-In July 1941, Lord Hankey was moved to the position of Paymaster-General, but the following year, he was dropped from the Government altogether.
-He continued to hold other positions in both the public and private sector until his death.
+In July 1941, Lord Hankey was moved to the position of Paymaster General, but the following year, he was dropped from the government altogether.
+He continued to hold other positions in both the public and private sectors until his death.

 Post-war writings

 After World War II, Hankey emerged as a leading critic of the war crimes trials, and in his 1950 book Politics, Trials and Errors, he argued that the Allies had no right to convict German and Japanese leaders of war crimes.
-Hankey kept a series of at times startlingly-detailed handwritten diaries throughout most of his years in government, including during his time as Secretary to the War Council and Imperial War Cabinet of the First World War.
-The diaries are currently held at the Churchill Archives Centre in Cambridge, England, and can be read by the public.
+Hankey kept handwritten diaries throughout most of his years as a civil servant, including during his time as Secretary to the War Council and Imperial War Cabinet of the First World War.
+The diaries are held at the Churchill Archives Centre in Cambridge, England, and can be read by the public.